2012 South China Sea Developments

 In a press conference in Malacanang on 3 May 2012, Presidential Spokesman Edwin Lacierda said it is wrong to assume that the Philippines will end up losing the shoal.
 Insisting the country’s sovereign rights over the Panatag Shoal, Lacierda said the Aquino government wouldn’t allow the Chinese to put up garrisons there as what they did in Mischief Reef.

-Chinese officials had ramped up warnings in recent weeks about the territorial dispute, with state-backed newspapers warning of "small-scale war" if the Philippines does not back off.
+Chinese officials ramped up warnings about the territorial dispute, with state-backed newspapers warning of "small-scale war" if the Philippines does not back off.
 Vice Foreign Minister Fu Ying said on 8 May 2012 that China was not optimistic about the situation concerning Huangyan Island, and the country is fully prepared to respond to anything the Philippine side does to escalate the situation.

 As of 12 May 2012, a Philippines Coast Guard vessel continued to face off with 2 Chinese ships.
 The standoff had begun in April 2012 when China sent 2 maritime surveillance ships to prevent the Philippines from arresting Chinese fishermen off Panatag Shoal / Huangyan Island / Scarborough Shoal.
 In a punitive action by the Chinese government, 1,200 containers of bananas from the Philippines were held in customs because of what authorities say are "quarantine concerns".